Parasomnia overlap disorder and status dissociatus

 E. The hypersomnolence and/or MSLT findings are not better explained by other causes such as insufficient sleep, obstructive sleep apnea, delayed sleep phase disorder, or the effect of medication or substances or their withdrawal.

 Narcolepsy is characterized by excessive daytime sleepiness, which is the primordial symptom of this disorder.
 All patients with narcolepsy have excessive daytime sleepiness.
 In the classic form, now called narcolepsy type 1 (alternate names: hypocretin deficiency syndrome, narcolepsy-cataplexy, narcolepsy with cataplexy), cataplexy is added, often in association with sleep paralysis and hypnagogic hallucinations.
 Men and women are equally affected.
-Onset is usually gradual, typically in the second or third decade of life, although childhood onset may occur and some patients are not diagnosed until middle age (106).
+Onset is usually gradual, typically in the second or third decade of life, although childhood onset may occur, and some patients are not diagnosed until middle age (113).
 Change in sleep schedule, psychological stress, head trauma, or infection sometimes appears to precipitate symptoms, but these associations may be coincidental.

 Excessive sleepiness in narcolepsy is associated with repeated naps or lapses into sleep.
 Sleep tends to occur in boring or monotonous situations and may be temporarily forestalled by physical activity and mental stimulation.
 Following brief naps, the patient awakens refreshed.
 Sleep attacks occur on a background of essentially continuous drowsiness, and although the severity of sleepiness may vary considerably, remissions are exceedingly rare.
 Patients often report episodes of amnesia with "automatic behavior" during which they may carry out complex nonsensical activities, such as mixing inappropriate foods, writing nonsense words, or driving to the wrong destination or missing exits.
 Accidents due to sleepiness and automatic behavior may occur while driving or operating dangerous equipment.
 Sleepiness decreases with physical activity.

 Cataplexy, a unique feature of narcolepsy, is characterized by sudden loss of muscle tone, usually provoked by strong emotion, particularly laughter.
 Consciousness is preserved and memory is intact.
 Duration of cataplexy ranges from a few seconds to several minutes, and recovery is complete.
 The loss of tone varies in severity from complete postural collapse to mild weakness with head droop, facial sagging, dropping of the jaw, slurred speech, or buckling of the knees.
-During the cataplectic attack, tendon reflexes disappear and the F-wave of the nerve conduction exam also disappears (108).
+During the cataplectic attack, tendon reflexes disappear, and the F-wave of the nerve conduction exam also disappears (115).
 Respiratory and oculomotor muscles are not affected.
-The frequency of cataplexy varies from 1 to 2 events per year to many episodes per day.
+The frequency of cataplexy varies from one to two events per year to many episodes per day.
 In some patients, episodes of cataplexy may occur almost continuously, a condition referred to as "status cataplecticus."
 Some patients learn to avoid conditions or situations that may lead to cataplexy.
 Cataplexy rarely precedes the onset of excessive sleepiness but may develop simultaneously with sleepiness or with a delay of 1 to 30 years.
 Isolated cataplexy has been described in the context of nondiagnostic multiple sleep latency tests and normal CSF-hypocretin-1 levels (greater than 217 pg/mL).
-One patient gradually developed excessive daytime sleepiness and low CSF-hypocretin-1 (less than 110 pg/ mL) (41).
+One patient gradually developed excessive daytime sleepiness and low CSF-hypocretin-1 (less than 110 pg/ mL) (42).

 Disrupted nocturnal sleep with frequent awakenings is common, a condition that worsens as age advances and may contribute to daytime sleepiness.
 Many patients report that narcolepsy seriously affects interpersonal, marital, work, and social relationships.